STOCK Act: Section 7

-Directs the Comptroller General to report to specified congressional committees on the role of political intelligence in the financial markets.
+Directs the comptroller ceneral to report to specified congressional committees on the role of political intelligence in the financial markets.

 Section 8

-Requires the Secretary of the Senate, the Sergeant at Arms of the Senate, and the Clerk of the House of Representatives, by August 31, 2012, or 90 days after the enactment of this Act, to ensure that financial disclosure forms filed by Members, candidates for Congress, and congressional officers and employees, in calendar year 2012 and in subsequent years be made available to the public on the respective official Senate and House websites within 30 days after filing.
+Requires the secretary of the senate, the sergeant at arms of the Senate, and the clerk of the House of Representatives, by August 31, 2012, or 90 days after the enactment of this Act, to ensure that financial disclosure forms filed by members, candidates for Congress, and congressional officers and employees, in calendar year 2012 and in subsequent years be made available to the public on the respective official Senate and House websites within 30 days after filing.
 Terminates such requirement upon implementation of the following public disclosure systems.
-Directs the Secretary, the Sergeant at Arms, and the Clerk to develop systems to enable the electronic filing of such reports as well as their on-line public availability.
+Directs the secretary, the sergeant at arms, and the clerk to develop systems to enable the electronic filing of such reports as well as their on-line public availability.
 Amends EGA to revise the retention period for mandatory public availability of financial disclosure reports.
 Requires retention and public availability of the financial disclosure reports of a Member of Congress until six years after the date the individual ceases to be a Member (currently, six years after receipt of the report).